REBUILD THE DREAM INNOVATION FUND PRIVACY STATEMENT

 We will also use your first name to indicate the latest actions taken on this site.

-Rebuild the Dream does not solicit personally identifying information from children.
+Rebuild The Dream Innovation Fund does not solicit personally identifying information from children.
 Any visitors who is under 13 years of age should ask a parent or legal guardian for assistance when using this website and should not submit any personally identifying information to the site.
 For example, visitors under 13 years of age should not make donations or take any actions on or through this site.

 A cookie is a piece of data stored on the user's hard drive containing information about the user.
 Some parts of this site may be password-protected.
 We may use a cookie (cookies reside on your computer and are under the control of your browser) to enable you to return to password-protected areas of the website without having to re-enter your password.
 If you wish to disable these cookies, the help portion of the tool bar on most browsers will tell you how do that.
 If you set your browser to disable cookies, however, you may not be able to access certain parts of this site.